Classes of generalized functions with finite type regularities: Introduction

-One can find many articles in the literature where local and microlocal properties of generalized functions in generalized function algebras have been considered.
-Besides the quoted monographs we refer to the papers \cite{del1}, \cite{ga}--\cite{gv}, \cite{her}--\cite{herhup}, \cite{kustvi}--\cite{psv2}, \cite{Ver}, where various classes of generalized function spaces and algebras were introduced and studied.
-The motivation of this article came partly from the papers \cite{her} and \cite{herhup}, where Zygmund type algebra of generalized functions were studied and used in the qualitative analysis of certain hyperbolic problems.
-We shall give another definition which intrinsically characterizes such spaces of generalized functions and allows us to connect them with H\" older type spaces.
-Moreover, our results concerning Tauberian theorems for regularizing transforms, \cite{pv}, \cite{vidoc}--\cite{vipira} (see also \cite{DZ}), enable us to consider regularity properties of generalized functions.
+One can find many articles in the literature where local and microlocal properties of generalized functions in generalized function algebras have been considered; besides the quoted monographs, we refer to the papers \cite{gah,herhup,her,kuhe,ko,psv2,Ver}.
+The motivation of this article came partly from the papers \cite{herhup,her}, where Zygmund type algebras of generalized functions were studied and used in the qualitative analysis of certain hyperbolic problems.
+We shall define new classes of generalized functions that are also intrinsically connected with the classical Zygmund spaces.